rphln/Swordsong/mechanics.md

 | Huge       |    18 |    92 |
 | Gargantuan |    20 |   102 |

+The armor value is defined such that a defender can withstand…

+  - At least six hits from an attacker with the same power as the defender’s armor.
+  - At least three hits from an attacker with “Gargantuan” power.

 ## Factions

 | Caster | Ranger | Hunter | Fighter | Keyword   | Name                                      |